HMS Yarmouth (F101): Falklands War

 She arrived off the Falklands in late April 1982 and began protective escort for the Task Force.
 On 4 May, when was hit by an Exocet missile, Yarmouth provided anti-submarine protection as attempted to fight the fire.
 After Sheffield had been abandoned, Yarmouth took her in tow in order to get her to a safe area.
 However, after 29 hours the winds rose to gale force and Sheffield finally sank on 10 May at 7 am.

 When the amphibious task force arrived on 19 May, Yarmouth provided an anti-air and anti-submarine escort as the force moved into San Carlos Water as part of Operation Sutton.
-On 21 May when was hit and set on fire by Argentine Skyhawks, Yarmouth rescued the crew of the stricken ship and later transferred them to the SS Canberra.
+On 21 May when was bombed and set on fire by Argentine Skyhawks, Yarmouth rescued the crew of the stricken ship and later transferred them to the SS Canberra.
 For the next ten days she continued to act in an air defence role during the battle of San Carlos by day, but by night operated a variety of missions including shore bombardment, anti-submarine patrols, covert operations and escorting merchant ships to and from the landing area.

-In the early hours of 23 May Yarmouth and intercepted the Argentine armed coaster ARA Monsunen.
+In the early hours of 23 May, in what became the only encounter between armed surface ships in the war, Yarmouth and intercepted the Argentine armed coaster ARA Monsunen.
 Yarmouth engaged the coaster with her 4.5" guns west of Lively Island; the Argentine vessel evaded capture by running aground at Seal Cove.
 Monsunen was eventually salvaged by ARA Forrest, another armed coaster of the Argentine Navy.